Understanding why you've been charged

 Current costs + Outstanding balance = charged amount

-If your total advertising costs are greater than your payment threshold (the amount that usually triggers a charge), the extra costs will be added to your current balance for the next charge.
+If your total advertising costs are greater than your payment threshold, the extra costs will be added to your current balance for the next charge.
+Note that your first day of the month charge may sometimes exceed your payment threshold.

-Your current balance is made up of any balance carried over from a previous month and your net cost (which includes advertising cost, taxes and fees, if any, minus adjustments and promotional credits) for the current month.
+Your current balance is made up of any balance carried over from previous billing periods and your net cost for the current month.
+Your net cost includes advertising costs, taxes, fees, and if applicable, adjustments and promotional credits subtracted from the total.

 Example 1